 For financial reporting purposes, Muscatine County has included all funds, organizations, agencies, boards, commissions and authorities.
 The County has also considered all potential component units for which it is financially accountable and other organizations for which the nature and significance of their relationship with the County are such that exclusion would cause the County's financial statements to be misleading or incomplete.
 The Governmental Accounting Standards Board has set forth criteria to be considered in determining financial accountability.
-These criteria include appointing a voting majority of an organization's governing body and (1) the ability of the County to impose its will on that organization or (2) the potential for the organization to provide specific benefits to or impose specific burdens on the County.
+These criteria include appointing a voting majority of an organization or (2) the potential for the organization to provide specific benefits to or impose specific burdens on the County.
 The County has no component units which meet the Governmental Accounting Standards Board criteria.